 What is TMS?

-Transcranial Magnetic Stimulation (TMS) is a noninvasive brain stimulation treatment which applies brief magnetic pulses to the brain.
+Transcranial Magnetic Stimulation (TMS) is a noninvasive brain stimulation treatment that applies brief magnetic pulses to the brain.
 The pulses are administered by passing currents through an electromagnetic coil that is placed adjacent to a patient’s scalp.
 The pulses induce an electric field in the underlying brain tissue.
 When the induced field is above a certain threshold and is directed in an appropriate orientation relative to the brain’s neuronal pathways, the neurons in the brain are activated.
 In the United States, TMS was cleared in 2008 for the treatment of depression that has not responded to at least one antidepressant trial.
 It is currently in clinical trials for several other psychiatric and neurological disorders including OCD, bipolar depression, PTSD, and smoking cessation.
 You might also see this treatment referred to as rTMS (meaning repetitive TMS) or dTMS (deep TMS performed with the Brainsway TMS system).
-Montana Psychiatry uses the Brainsway TMS system.
+Montana Psychiatry uses the MagVenture TMS system.

 Do I need to be referred by a psychiatrist?

 If you are not currently a patient of Dr. Amato’s, your current primary care or psychiatric provider can send a referral to Montana Psychiatry.
 If you do not have a provider, you can call the Montana Psychiatry New Patient Line (406-839-2985 option 4) to start the evaluation process.
 An Evaluation Appointment will be set up with Dr. Amato and our TMS team and they will determine if TMS may be a helpful treatment for you.

 All treatments are performed at Montana Psychiatry on an outpatient basis in our relaxing and comfortable location.